dailymotion-oss/octopilot/README.md

 ### Update a specific value in a file

-For example to update the version of an app in a YAML file with a format that is not natively supported by Scribe, you can use the regex updater:
+For example to update the version of an app in a YAML file with a format that is not natively supported by OctoPilot, you can use the regex updater:

 ```
-$ scribe \
+$ octopilot \
     --update "regex(file=helmfile.yaml,pattern='chart: example/my-chart\s+version: \"(.*)\"')=file(path=VERSION)"
 ```